-The one thing you should do to protect your privacy in 2019
+How to protect your privacy with a VPN

 There’s no shortage of “free” VPN services out there–but I would highly recommend avoiding them.
 Ultimately, VPNs are built on trust.
 For instance, you’ll never have any way of verifying that a VPN service is being honest when it says it has a no-logs policy–you’ll just need to trust it.

 Free VPN providers don’t pay for servers and bandwidth out of the goodness of their heart.
-Case in point: Facebook offers a “free” VPN service called Onavo–but it’s not really free.
-You pay for it with your browsing history.
-People who use Onavo send all their web traffic through Facebook’s servers, which the company then mines for data.
+Case in point: Facebook used to offer a “free” VPN service called Onavo–but it wasn’t really free.
+You paid for it with your browsing history.
+People who used Onavo sent all their web traffic through Facebook’s servers, which the company then mined for data.

 Considering that anyone with a little networking knowledge can set up a VPN company and offer service for free, what’s to stop data thieves or hackers from doing just that?
 Not all free VPNs are nefarious–but if you really want increased privacy, it’s worth paying for a VPN service from a company with a good reputation.

-Note: This article was originally published in December 2018 and updated in September 2020.